codenvy-legacy/sdk/README.md

 We advise against building the master branch as you may encounter intermediate errors.

+This builds just the SDK.
+If you want to build Che and all of its dependent repositories together into an all-in-one assembly, instructions to do so are at [github.com/codenvy/assembly-che] (https://github.com/codenvy/assembly-che).

 ### Build and Run Che
 ```sh
 cd /sdk